SFDR disclosures

 The Gresham House, Ireland Sustainable Investment Policy describes the sustainable investment commitments of the Manager1 for all unit trusts2.

-1. The Manager refers to Gresham House Asset Management Ireland Limited (Gresham House Ireland), the Alternatives Investment Fund Manager (AIFM)
+1. The Manager refers to Gresham House Asset Management Ireland Limited (trading as Gresham House Ireland Investment Management), the Alternatives Investment Fund Manager (AIFM)

 2. A Unit Trust is an arrangement made for the purpose of providing facilities for the participation by the public, as beneficiaries under a trust, in profits or income arising from the acquisition, holding, management or disposal of securities or any other property.